ooRexx/ooRexx/CMake-build-readme.txt

    After the completion of these commands there should be a bin subdirectory created in your current directory.
 It should contain all the binaries and install files (if the build succeeded).

+   Note, once you have issued the cmake command, you should not have to issue this again for that build directory.
+Use nmake to build the code, and cpack to create the package files.